NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

    will try to create buckets with smallest widths and element counts >= minimal bucket count, unless the maximal width or the boundary is reached.
 3. Use `BucketBatchSampler` with base batch sampler like `torch.utils.data.BatchSampler` or `SizeAwareBatchSampler` for each bucket.
-The `BucketBatchSampler` will select a bucket and generate mini-batches from this bucket using the base batch sampler for this bucket.
+The `BucketBatchSampler` will select a bucket each time and generate a mini-batch from this bucket using the base batch sampler for this bucket.
    As such, the padding necessary for the generated mini-batches will be always smaller than the width of buckets.